papuruth/JobPortal/README.md

 ## Contributing

-Feel free to open issues and pull requests!
+Feel free to open issues and pull requests.!